 Many have said the most important purpose for investing is to make money.
-In order to make money we face two key decisions, when to buy and when to sell.
+In order to make money, we face two key decisions: when to buy and when to sell.
 Simply put, we must buy when prices are low and sell when prices are higher than the buy price.

 Ideally, what we need is a system that will reduce the emotion of investing by automatically telling you when to buy, sell, or do nothing.
-In the late 1970’s Robert Lichello published a book titled “How to Make $1,000,000 in the Stock Market—Automatically” which presents a stock market timing system that claims to do exactly that.
-In this article we will briefly explain this system then back-test it to see if there is any credence to these claims.
+In the late 1970s, Robert Lichello published a book titled How to Make $1,000,000 in the Stock Market—Automatically, which presents a stock market timing system that claims to do exactly that.
+In this article, we will briefly explain this system and then back-test it to see if there is any credence to these claims.

-What is AIM?
+What Is AIM?